The Canonical Amoebot Model: Algorithms and Concurrency Control: Discussion and Future Work

-These contributions suggest several directions for future research.
-One immediate direction is to use the canonical amoebot model and its hierarchy of assumption variants to perform a systematic comparison of existing algorithms and their assumptions.
-For example, when comparing the two state of the art amoebot algorithms for leader election using the canonical hierarchy we find that among other problem-specific differences, the Bazzi and Briones algorithm~\cite{Bazzi2019-leaderelection} assumes an asynchronous adversary and common chirality while that of Emek et al.~\cite{Emek2019-leaderelection} assumes a sequential adversary and assorted orientations.
+An immediate application of the canonical amoebot model and its hierarchy of assumption variants is a systematic comparison of existing amoebot algorithms and their assumptions.
+For example, when comparing two recent amoebot algorithms for leader election using the canonical hierarchy, we find that among other problem-specific differences, Bazzi and Briones~\cite{Bazzi2019-stationarydeterministic} assume an asynchronous adversary and common chirality while Emek et al.~\cite{Emek2019-deterministicleader} assume a sequential adversary and assorted orientations.
 Such comparisons will provide valuable and comprehensive understanding of the state of amoebot literature and will facilitate clearer connections to related models of programmable matter.

-Another direction would be to extend the canonical amoebot model to address \textit{fault tolerance}.
-This work assumed that all amoebots are reliable, though crash faults have been considered in the amoebot model for specific problems~\cite{Daymude2021-energydistribution,DiLuna2018-linerecovery}.
+The canonical amoebot model should also be extended to address \textit{fault tolerance} and \textit{self-stabilizing} algorithms.
+This work assumed that all amoebots are reliable, though crash faults have been previously considered in the amoebot model for specific problems~\cite{Daymude2021-bioinspiredenergy,DiLuna2018-linerecovery}.
 Faulty amoebot behavior is especially challenging for lock-based concurrency control mechanisms which are prone to deadlock in the presence of crash faults.
 Additional modeling efforts will be needed to introduce a stable family of fault assumptions.